-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

-Some obligations of the tenant include the following:
+Your obligations as tenant include the following:

 - not interfering with the rights of the landlord and other tenants;

 - not causing or permitting damage to the rented premises;

 - keeping the rented premises in good condition;